17 Dogs That Look Like Wolves to Add to Your Pack

 Shiloh shepherd

 The Shiloh shepherd was initially bred to expand the German shepherd breed.
-They look like German shepherds and are about the same size, but their soft and snuggly coats are similar to other fluffy dog breeds.
+They look like German shepherds, and are about the same size, but their soft and snuggly coats are similar to other fluffy dog breeds.
 “The Shiloh shepherd is known for its intelligence, calm demeanor and loyalty,” says Dr. Savageau of the breed, which is not yet recognized by any major kennel club.
-Even though they typically have lower energy levels than the average German shepherd, these dogs were bred to trot all day, so they wouldn’t be content with less than a full day of activity and play.

-That’s not to say they don’t have downtime.
+That’s not to say that they don’t have downtime.
 They were bred to be the ultimate companion and are self-confident, courageous, very affectionate and one of the most easygoing and calm dog breeds.

 American Alsatian dog standing outside